 Local restaurants serve lunch and dinners from ¥100-¥200.

 Excellent upscale restaurants and popular American chain restaurants charge upwards of ¥300.

 Cost of Travel in China full guide

 As a central city in China, Shanghai doesn’t experience extreme winters, so you can visit here in November through to February to experience a colder but quieter city.

-July and August in Shanghai is busy and hot, whilst rainy season runs from June to September.
+July and August in Shanghai are busy and hot, whilst the rainy season runs from June to September.

 The best time to visit Shanghai is March, May, June and October.
 We would include April, but because of the many conventions that often run throughout the month, the city can be particularly busier.
 Plus, these months offer pleasant weather, low pollution and moderate rainfall.

 Whilst planning your trip, you also need to avoid the Chinese national holidays – Golden Week runs during the first week of October and Chinese New Year lands around February, with a handful of long weekends throughout the year.

 If possible, aim to visit Shanghai just after a national holiday – locals all return back to work so attractions and sites are much quieter.

 The Shanghai Fish Inn Bund is a favourite of mine, with private rooms starting at ¥145 and just a short walk from Time Square and the metro station.